 In direct primary care subscription medicine, there is a marginal cost of zero for every medical service the individual consumes.
 All demanded units of DPC covered medical services are paid by monthly fees collected from each member, regardless of that members service use.

 That’s precisely opposite to the reason for HSAs.

 The HSA tax break exists to get patient-consumers to commit to putting more “skin in the game” through a specified, high level of deductible; the legislative designers forbade participants from “taking skin out of the game”, i.e., from defeating the legislative purpose by taking a second “health plan” that reduces that commitment and the effective burden of that deductible.
 This is why it is perfectly clear that secondary coverage (e.g., as a dependent on a spouses plan) is HSA-disqualifying.

 The undefined words “health plan that is not a high-deductible health plan” in the HSA legislation should be interpreted to include any health payment arrangement, including direct primary care, that lowers the burden of high deductibles and defeats the purpose of the legislation.
 IRS’s interpretive discretion does not extend to undermining the intent of HSA legislation.

-A benefits attorney has opined that the IRS should allow DPC subscribers to use HSA because DPC “complements” high deductible insurance.
-But Congress seemingly intended a specific health care payment model for complementing the coverage provided by high deductible insurance coverage — high deductibles!
+A benefits attorney retained by some DPC clinics has opined that the IRS should allow DPC subscribers to use HSA because DPC “complements” high deductible insurance.
+But Congress obviously intended a very specific health care payment model for complementing the coverage provided by high deductible insurance coverage — high deductibles!